loxsmoke/DocXml/README.md

 * **TypeComments** is documentation of the class or struct.
 * **MethodComments** is documentation of the method, constructor, operator or property with parameter descriptions.
 * **EnumComments** is documentation of the Enum type.
 Comments of enum values are included here as well.
+* **EnumValueComment** is documentation of one Enum value: name, integer value and relevant documentation comments.

 Static **XmlDocId** class is a set of static methods that generates IDs used for retrieval of documentation from XML file.
 This class is used by **DocXmlReader**.